byronwall/excel-site/_posts/2018-11-23-concatenation.md

 =A1 & B2 & C2
 ```

 The other major issue with strings is wanting to join together a range of cells into a single string.
-Excel provides no simple way to do this that takes the range as an argumnet.
+Excel provides no simple way to do this that takes the range as an argument.
 To do this, you will need to use VBA and a UDF which can join together the items.
 My bUTL addin has a couple of functions to help with that.